New York City

 October 20, 2024

 Before anyone gets too concerned, this is not a reference to us...
-Apparently this restaurant, Pomodoro Roso, where we met our friend, Adam, at tonight was featured in the breakup episode of Seinfeld.
+Apparently this restaurant, Pomodoro Roso, where we met our friend, Adam, tonight, was featured in the breakup episode of Seinfeld.
 We arrived a bit early and walked around Columbus Ave.
 The street is closed on Sundays a few months every year.
 Even in the Upper West Side, we were still unable to escape the weed stench (although we were probably closer to a 60% clean air ratio here).
 It was great to see Adam and to catch up, and all three of our dishes were excellent.
 Eli had a great seafood pasta, Stephen's was a special Sunday brown sauce with meatballs, sausage, and braised beef.
 It wasn't too expensive, even for NYC; we managed to get out of there, the three of us, for $220 including a nice bottle of wine.

 Fall foliage is starting to show up more frequently.